arnav-kolli/musicMatch/README.md

 5. Playlists: Arrays --> Create "playlists" (arrays) of songs that a user likes from suggested music
 6. Artist info: Dictionaries --> We intend to have artist details, so it allows people to discover more music

-At this point, this is what we can think of.
-However, we are sure that as we start work on this idea there will be more data concepts that arise.

 Functionality:
 As was mentioned in the data above, we intend to have a fully functioning web app that has different types of functionalities.